rackerlabs/docs-cloud-databases/apidocs/rst/devguide/_build/html/_sources/api-operations/put-update-database-instance-version-accountid-instances-instanceid.txt

 This operation associates a specified database instance with a configuration group.

-Reviewer: should the description note that this can be used for attaching or detaching configurations from an instance?

 .. note::
    If any of the parameters in the configuration require a restart, then you will need to reboot the Database instance after associating the configuration.
 You can call the API operation List Configuration Parameters to find out which of the configuration parameters require a restart.